 Younger students may be taught during the day or afternoon, while adult learners may need classes in the evenings or on the weekends.

 Private language schools offer high salaries and benefits including housing allowances and flight reimbursements, but it varies depending on the school.
-Private schools include chains such as Berlitz and the British Council, and other examples include The English Train, Direct English, and Speak English Institute.
+Private schools include chains such as Berlitz and the British Council, and other examples include Direct English and Speak English Institute.

 There are many expats that come to Dubai and the rest of the UAE, so there are a large number of private international schools.
 These schools are accredited through a board of education in another country, such as the U.K. or the U.S., or through the IB (International Baccalaureate Program).

 School hours are Thursday through Sunday from 7:30 a.m. to about 1:30 p.m., with after-school commitments such as overseeing club activities.
 Teachers create lesson plans, grade papers, meet with parents, and anything else a teacher would do in their home countries.

 International schools are generally a little more flexible with teacher qualifications and contracts.
 Benefits include shared accommodations, health insurance, visa assistance, and flight assistance.